From Seattle University's 2019-2020 Graduate Catalog

 Prerequisites: Business Calculus, Business Statistics, Computer Programming

 This course introduces data management for business analytics using SQL.
-Data mining for business analytics requires pre-processing of data before applying machine learning algorithims.
+Data mining for business analytics requires pre-processing of data before applying machine learning algorithms.
 We discuss this pre-processing of data, including data cleaning, integration, discretization, normalization, reduction, and others as well as basics of SQL.
 No prior knowledge in SQL is required.

 This course introduces the concepts and practices of statistical learning and data mining for business applications.
 It provides a review of supervised and unsupervised learning methods along with statistical theories for learning methods.
 This course is designed to provide analytical skills and hands-on experiences for graduate students in business.